 O’Neill, unmoved by her plea, decided to do a little homework of his own before making his final decision.

-He quickly discovered the vast majority of people at his company were using the club for legitimate purposes such as customer entertainment, marketing, and even to support charity events.
+He quickly discovered the vast majority of people at his company were using the club for legitimate purposes such as customer entertainment, marketing, and even to support charity events, like the one mentioned on Clinton School of Public Service.
 But in the process of doing his research, he stumbled upon an interesting fact.
 The club in question didn’t just take anybody.
 He discovered they deliberately excluded women, blacks, and ethnic and religious minorities.

 And O’Neill’s values would not allow him to stand by and let something like this to continue unchecked.